Learnosity/learnosity-demos/README.md

 ## Getting Started

 * [Download the package](https://github.com/Learnosity/learnosity-php-examples/archive/master.zip)
-* Put in a web accessible directory with PHP
+* Put in a web accessible directory ^
-* Replace the consumer_key, consumer_secret and name fields in the config.php file.
 * Test it out by browsing to index.php

+^ Note that you must use *localhost* as the domain (not 127.0.0.1), any port is fine but the internal security in some of the APIs is domain restricted.
+So until you contact Learnosity to whitelist specific domains, access is restricted to *localhost*.

-If you have PHP 5.4 you can use the local server to quickly get up and running, no Apache/IIS is required.
+If you have PHP 5.4+ you can use the local server to quickly get up and running, no Apache/IIS is required.

 ```
 cd learnosity-php-examples/www